Nun-z/Nun-z.github.io/README.md

 `git clone --recursive https://github.com/Nun-z/UniversalFtpServer.git`

 **4.**  Double-click on the resulting .sln file that corresponds to your app.
-If the project has multiple .sln files, make sure to click on the one that is specifically intended for generating a UWP package.
+If the source code has multiple .sln files, make sure to click on the one that is specifically intended for generating a UWP package.

 **5.**  Visual Studio will launch.
 Click on the "sign in" button at the top-right of the screen.